 Prior to enrolling in an FSA account, you should determine the amount of eligible out-of-pocket healthcare and/or dependent care expenses you will incur during the upcoming year.
 Using this estimate, you can then decide how much you want to contribute to the Healthcare and/or Dependent Care FSA account(s).
 Your estimations should be conservative so you do not risk forfeiting your funds within the FSA.
 For your convenience, here is a link to a worksheet to assist you in estimating your annual expenses.
 To calculate your Health FSA and Dependent Care FSA, you would include only items listed in #1 and #2 on the worksheet.

 The annual amount you have elected for healthcare costs is available to you at the beginning of the plan year.
 The amount available for reimbursement for dependent care is limited to the balance in your account.

 If dollars are still available in your Healthcare or Dependent Care Spending Account after December 31, eligible claims will still be reimbursed as long as they have a date of service prior to March 15 of the following year (2-1/2 month grace period).
 Faculty and staff will have until March 31 to submit claims that were incurred in the previous year or the grace period.
-For example, you allotted $1000 for your 2012 Healthcare FSA, but you only incur $800 in eligible expenses during 2012.
-If you were to incur $200 in medical expenses by March 15, 2013, you can submit those expenses to be reimbursed with the remaining 2012 funds.
+For example, you allotted $1000 for your Healthcare FSA, but you only incur $800 in eligible expenses during that year.
+If you were to incur $200 in medical expenses by March 15 of the following year, you can submit those expenses to be reimbursed with the remaining funds.
 Funds remaining in your FSA account(s) after March 31st are forfeited.